Hippocratic Utility and Status Quo Bias: Discussion

 \section{Discussion}

-Using Hippocratic utility in medical decision-making requires a principled account of what the status quo is.
-When it is ``no intervention,'' there's a case to be made.
-When it's ``whichever drug was discovered first,'' there isn't.

-But what does ``no intervention'' really mean?
-Consider decision problem 4, which is a slight modification of decision problem 2.
-Now compound $A$ is sold over-the-counter.
-The decision maker thinks that if decision $d=0$ ``no treatment at all'' is taken, the patient will start self-medicating with compound $A$ with some probability.
-If that probability is high, the effective value of $\lambda$ should be close to one, so the same decision is made as with $\lambda=1$.
-Thus, I hope that if you like Hippocratic utility because of your ethical conviction, you agree with me that we should choose $d=1$ in decision problem 4.
+In principle, there is a way to apply Hippocratic utility to decision problems 1 and 2 without introducing status quo bias.
+Here, the researcher would define the utility function directly over compounds $A$ and $B$, not objects like $d=0$ and $d=1$.
+This leads to internally consistent choices that satisfy completeness and transitivity, but violate dominance.
+The only difference from before is that now the decision maker prefers compound $A$ over compound $B$ independently of which one is the ``default action'' or which one was discovered first.
+Now we are sacrificing lives based on the chemical difference between compounds $A$ and $B$.\footnote{Of course, we could violate dominance because of the production costs of different compounds.
+But those costs do not depend on strata, so they cannot lead to Hippocratic utility.} See \cite{koch2026axiomaticfoundationdecisionscounterfactual} for a formal treatment.

 There are also legal arguments for using Hippocratic utility.
-When a treated patient dies, it is much easier for their family to sue the hospital, compared to the family of a dead, untreated patient \citep{tian2000probabilities}.
-In such applications the value of $\lambda$ is proportional to the probability of the lawsuit.
-This motivation for Hippocratic Utility is distinct from the ethical one, because here we would choose $d=0$ in both decision problems 2 and 4.
+When a treated patient dies, it may be easier for their family to sue the hospital, compared to the family of a dead, untreated patient \citep{tian2000probabilities,mueller2025meaning}.
+This motivation for Hippocratic utility is distinct from the ethical one, because here we would choose $d=0$ in both decision problems 3 and 4.
+In such applications the value of $\lambda$ should be proportional to the cost of the lawsuit (relative to the moral value of saving a life).

+I conclude by proposing that we clearly separate two issues: (1) what is statistically identifiable, and (2) what the utility function should look like.
+Assuming that we know $P$ exactly may be unrealistic, but it allows us to zoom in on the structure of the utility function.
+Because this is something that researchers disagree about, having clarity might be useful.

 \begin{spacing}{1.25} \end{spacing}